 Rethink Your Bookcases

 "My biggest trick when styling bookshelves?
 I get my phone out and snap a photo.
 It's my biggest tool on set.
 Something my naked eye may miss, my iPhone picks up.
-When I see my work on screen, I get a whole new perspective on the balance of the composition.
-That iPhone trick is essential throughout my day on the job.
-The camera on my phone allows me to better see how the space will translate through the lens of the photographer."
+When I see my work on screen, I get a whole new perspective on the balance of the composition."

 Stylist Tip: "Pick timeless over trends.
 Interiors should grow and evolve with the people living in them.
 More often than not, the urge to keep up with trends or change things now results in bad buys, short-term remedies, or costly compromises.
 This has taught me to ask three questions when searching for the perfect piece: Is it functional?
 Is it interesting?
 And is it timeless?"